unraid/docs/docs/unraid-os/manual/storage-management.md

 - Writes are much faster than when held on the array as they are not slowed down by the way in which UnRaid updates parity for a parity protected array
-- The working set can be accesssed and updated faster when stored on a Pool.
+- The working set can be accessed and updated faster when stored on a Pool.
 - It is not necessary to have array disks spun up when a container is accessing its binaries or using its working set.